 But if you like a lot of action and pretty colors in your aquarium you might even consider stocking it only with guppies.

 Be aware that they’re very small and, like neons, not a good choice if you have larger fish in your tank.
 They’re also livebearers, so if you do have a bunch of them be on the lookout for baby guppies in your tank one day!

 Cories, or cory catfish, are small, ancient-looking armored catfish.
 There are a few different popular species, such as pepper cories and albino cories.

 The emerald catfish is a closely related species often labeled as a cory, though it's not technically in the same sub-family.

-They all do the same job, which is to scavenge the bottom of the tank for leftover food, plant matter and other debris.
+They all do the same job, which is to scavenge the bottom of the tank for leftover food, plant matter, and other debris.
+They might even help keep your pest snail population under control.
 Many fish keepers choose to feed sinking pellets to make sure their cories get enough to eat.

 These are also a good option for tanks with larger fish such as Angelfish and Gouramis, as they grow too large for all but the biggest of the typical home aquarium inhabitants.

 The zebra danio is a great tropical fish for beginners, and very popular.
 They’re hardy, active, and cute, and you’ll probably want a small group of them in your tank.
 These little guys have black and white stripes down the length of their bodies, which is how they got their name, but other danio strains may have spots.